lin-ycv/Melanoplus/.github/README.md

 </div>

-This is a Grasshopper plugin containing a collection of utilities.

-Melanoplus is a large genus of Grasshopper.
-From icon design to component and menu placement, it is designed to blend into native Grasshopper and minimize the presence of the plugin.
+Melanoplus is a large genus of Grasshopper

+This Grasshopper plugin comprises a set of utilities designed to enhance the native Grasshopper experience by introducing essential functions that are currently absent.

 ## Install

 - Install using the `_PackageMager` command in Rhino and search for `Melanoplus`

-To maximize compatibility, only .NET Framework version is published on PackageManager; while .NET version is offered in the release section.
+For compatibility optimization, only the .NET Framework version is published on PackageManager, while the .NET version is provided in the release section.

+The minor version denotes the targeted framework:
-> Version x.1.x targets .NET 7.0, and only works with Rhino 8 when `_SetDotNetRuntime` is in `/netcore` mode (default).<br>
+- Version x.1.x is tailored for .NET 7.0, functioning exclusively with Rhino 8 when `_SetDotNetRuntime` is in `/netcore` mode, the default setting in Rhino 8.
-> Version x.0.x targets .NET Framework 4.8, and works with Rhino 7.19+ and Rhino 8.
+- Version x.0.x is geared towards .NET Framework 4.8, compatible with Rhino 7.19+ and Rhino 8.

-*Ie: 0.1.6 and 0.0.6 is the same version of the plugin*
+For instance, 1.1.6 and 1.0.6 represent the same version of the plugin.

 [Read more](https://developer.rhino3d.com/guides/rhinocommon/moving-to-dotnet-7/) on .NET and .NET Framework differences.

-> Melanoplus is tested against the latest version of Rhino at the time of release. <br>
-> While Melanoplus is designed and tested on Windows, Mac users can still install this plugin at their own discretion.
+>Melanoplus is tested against the most recent version of Rhino available at the time of its release.
+While Melanoplus is primarily designed and validated for Windows, Mac users can still choose to install this plugin at their own discretion.

 ## Support and Feedback

-Bug reporting is done through [GitHub Issues](https://github.com/lin-ycv/Melanoplus/issues), or if you're code literate, you can fix the bug and create a [Pull request](https://github.com/lin-ycv/Melanoplus/pulls) for the fix.
+You can report bugs via [GitHub Issues](https://github.com/lin-ycv/Melanoplus/issues).
+Alternatively, if you're familiar with coding, you can address the bug yourself and submit a [Pull Request](https://github.com/lin-ycv/Melanoplus/pulls) with the fix.

-If you require support or have feedback, please use [GitHub Discussions](https://github.com/lin-ycv/Melanoplus/discussions).
+For support or feedback, please utilize [GitHub Discussions](https://github.com/lin-ycv/Melanoplus/discussions).

-There are some functionality demos in the [Wiki Page](https://github.com/lin-ycv/Melanoplus/wiki).
+You can find demos of various functionalities on the [Wiki Page](https://github.com/lin-ycv/Melanoplus/wiki).